 - Aces: The advantage of aces is that they double up as an 11 or 1.
 This means a pair of aces gives you ample opportunity to create a winning combination.

 - Eights: Experienced players regard 16 as the worst hand in the game due to it not being a strong enough value, combined with its high chance of busting on the next hit.
 It only takes a 5 to bust a pair of 8s.
-By splitting the pair, you’re giving yourself a better chance for success.
+By splitting the pair of 8s, you’re giving yourself a better chance for success.

 - Fours: With a pair of 4s, the most you can get is 19, a high total.
 Moreover, if you’re holding a 4–4, there’s no chance you will bust on the next hit.
 So, you may as well play out the round with a pair of 4s, as your chances of going over 21 are slim.

-- Fives: Just like a pair of 4s, holding a 5–5 means you cannot go bust on the next hit.
+- Fives: Like a pair of 4s, holding a 5–5 means you cannot go bust on the next hit.
 Holding an accumulation of 10 from your first two cards is the best start to a round.
-This means it takes an ace, 9, 10 or any picture card to put you in a strong position — a lot more possibilities than other hands.
+This means it takes an ace, 9, 10, or any picture card to put you in a strong position — a lot more possibilities than other hands.

 - Tens: If you’re dealt a pair of 10s, you should remain in that position.
 Having 20 is the second-strongest number in the game, so why change that?